jcxnet/diceroll/README.md

 docker-compose up
 ~~~

 This will start the project and all of its dependencies.
-You should now be able to access the project at http://localhost:8080 or the relevant port specified in the docker-compose.yml file.
+You should now be able to access the project.

 ## Stopping the project
 To stop the project, press `CTRL+C` in the terminal where the project is running.
 This will stop the containers, but they will still exist on your system.